Soccer Goal Regulations

 Two of the largest governing bodies for youth soccer are US Soccer and AYSO.
 Both share the same recommendations for goal sizes in youth soccer for U6-U12.

 US Youth Soccer is a member of US Soccer, and also a member of FIFA which serves as the international governing body for soccer.
 The American Youth Soccer Association, (AYSO) is a non-profit organization and the oldest national youth soccer program in the United States.
-AYSO is governed by IFAB Laws.
+The rules regarding goals are at the discretion of the Region and should conform to the IFAB Laws of the Game for 13U and older or to AYSO/US Soccer Player Development Initiative small‐sided match requirements whenever possible.
 US Youth Soccer makes their recommendations for goal sizes based on US Soccer’s Small Sided Games Chart which shows the maximum size that can be used for ages U6-U12.
 Teams/clubs should not exceed the maximum standard for goal size that has been set forth by US Soccer.
 U13 and older use standard 8’ h x 24’ w goals.

 Recommended Maximum Goal Sizes for Youth Soccer Are: